Baby among five killed as car runs down shoppers in Germany

 Police said he had ploughed through the streets for between 600 metres and a kilometre, leaving behind a trail of destruction.

-Officers sealed off the area and cleared people from the city centre.
+Officers sealed off the area and cleared people from the centre of the city of about 110,000 people.

 Smartphone footage from an eyewitness showed the arrest of the driver, handcuffed and lying face down on the street being pinned down by several officers next to the damaged vehicle.